Seed CLISeed CLI

 .onReady(fn)

-Hook that runs after setup but before command execution:
+Hook that runs after the seed context is assembled, before extension setup and command execution:

 builder.onReady((seed) => {